SmotPokin42000/420AvorionMods/README.md

 # 420AvorionMods
 A compendium of piecemeal standalone Avorion mods.

-## Planned Mods:
+# Released Mods:

 ### Variable Equipment Docks(VED)
 A simple mod to build upon TheDeadlyShoe's 'More Turrets at Equipment Docks'.
 Extends the original to add more of all types equips, and a bit of RNG.

+# Planned Mods:

 ### Buyable Empty Tokens(BET)
 Adds up to one Empty Reconstruction Token to equipment docks at a variable price.